-OVERVIEW: A Blade of Grass seeks social change through the arts, including support of out-of-the-box artistic thinkers and implementers through fellowship programs.
+OVERVIEW: A Blade of Grass seeks social change through the arts.
+It supports of unconventional artists, thinkers, and implementers through fellowship programs.

-IP TAKE: A Blade of Grass offers a fellowship program for artists who are not only socially conscious, but socially active.
-If you’re looking for a fellowship here, your pursuit of art should be similarly conscious and active.
-Its support of film artists trend towards those who pursue digital and multimedia work.
+IP TAKE: A Blade of Grass funds a fellowship program to support artists who are not only socially conscious, but socially active.
+Filmmakers looking for a fellowship here should pursue art that is similarly conscious and active.

-A Blade of Grass’ nurturing includes funding.
-Its current program is its Fellowship for Socially Engaged Art, which supports individual artists and artist collectives with one-year funding of $20,000, as well as capacity-building tools, such as strategic support, assessment tools and video documentation of the artists’ work.
+PROFILE: A Blade of Grass seeks to “provide resources to artists who demonstrate artistic excellence and serve as innovative conduits for social change.”
+The organization provides film funding through its Fellowship for Socially Engaged Art, which supports individual artists and artist collectives with one-year funding of $20,000, as well as capacity-building tools, such as strategic support, assessment tools, and video documentation of the artists’ work.

-- Laurie Jo Reynolds, whose project "Honey Bun Comedy Hour" was a variety show co-created with currently and formerly incarcerated people and their family members to depict everyday realities of prison life.
-Individual segments were filmed for use in campaigns to advocate for prison reform andcurated into complete episodes for galleries, screenings, and cable-access television.
+Past filmmaking Fellowship for Socially Engaged Art recipients include: Laura Chipley, whose project "The Appalachian Mountaintop Patrol" is a collaborative, environmental watchdog multimedia education initiative that trained people in Boone County, West Virginia to document environmental contamination resulting from coal and natural gas extraction in the Appalachian Mountains; The Plug-In Studio, whose project "The Street Arcade" used the medium of videogames as a platform for young artists to explore social issues important to them, with the games ultimately projected in storefront windows where they were played by passersby; Laurie Jo Reynolds, whose project "Honey Bun Comedy Hour" was a variety show co-created with currently and formerly incarcerated people and their family members to depict everyday realities of prison life.
+Individual segments were filmed for use in campaigns to advocate for prison reform and curated into complete episodes for galleries, screenings, and cable-access television.

 Unlike many artist fellowship opportunities, this one is an open application.
 The deadline is in November.